 Constant pain can be consistent or variable.
 Constant pain that is always at a 4/10 pain level would be considered consistent.
 Constant pain that sometimes registers as 1/10 pain and other times feels like 8/10 pain would be considered variable for my diagnosing purposes.

 When I understand that the pain is consistent, I start thinking about a few things.
 For one, tendon or muscle pathology will produce consistent symptoms because each and every time you stress that tendon (or muscle), it should hurt.
 Consistent pain also makes me think of bony changes such as arthritis; pain due to arthritis should be consistent since the bones don't change on a daily basis!
 Consistent pain can also be produced by dysfunctional tissue such as scar tissue; every time the scar is stretched, it hurts.

-Variable pain is often produced by an obstruction in a joint, also known as a derangement.
-Sometimes the joint moves well and without pain, but sometimes (either due to the day's activities or a sleeping position, etc.), the joint gets stuck and therefore produces symptoms -either locally or referred away from the joint.
+Variable pain is often produced by an obstruction in a joint, what I call a joint derangement.
+Sometimes the joint moves well and without pain, but sometimes (either due to the day's activities or a sleeping position, etc.), the joint gets stuck and therefore produces symptoms - either locally or referred away from the joint.

 As far as constant pain, there could be an inflammatory process going on or a mechanical obstruction/derangement that is obstructing a joint at all times, to name two common examples.

 Based on the patient's answer to this one question, I know a lot about what is going on.
-When combined with "the how" of the injury and and where the symptoms are located, I have a solid diagnosis in mind before I start the manual testing.
+When combined with "the how" of the injury, presence or absence of obstruction to motion. length of symptoms, and where the symptoms are located, I have a solid diagnosis in mind before I start the manual testing. --Laura

 Find more information about the world of diagnosing and treating orthopedics here!